Fushigi no Kuni no Alice

-Fushigi no Kuni no Alice (ふしぎの国のアリス, Fushigi no Kuni no Arisu) is an anime adaptation of the 1865 novel Alice's Adventures in Wonderland which ran on the TV Tokyo network and other local stations across Japan from October 10, 1983 to March 26, 1984.
-The series was a Japanese-German co-production between Nippon Animation, TV Tokyo and Apollo Films.
-The series consists of 52 episodes, however, only 26 made it to the US.
+Fushigi no Kuni no Alice (ふしぎの国のアリス, Fushigi no Kuni no Arisu) is an anime adaptation of the 1865 novel Alice's Adventures in Wonderland which ran on the TV Tokyo network and other local television stations across Japan from October 10, 1983 to March 26, 1984.
+The television series was a Japanese-German co-production between Nippon Animation and Apollo Films.
+The television series consists of 52 episodes, but only 26 were broadcast in Japan and in the United States.

-In the English language, this series is generally overshadowed by the success of Disney's 1951 feature film version of the story; however, the anime series was quite popular in various European countries, in Israel, in the Philippines, in Latin America, in Iran, and in the Arabic-speaking world.
-The series was also dubbed into Hindi by the national film development board of India and telecast on Doordarshan in the early 1990s.

 Overview

 A young girl named Alice follows a White Rabbit into a hole, only to find herself in Wonderland, where she meets many interesting characters, including the mysterious Cheshire Cat and the terrible Queen of Hearts.

 The beginning of the series adheres more closely to the original novel, whereas later episodes adapt the sequel to Alice's Adventures in Wonderland, Through the Looking-Glass, starting with episode 18.

 One departure from the books is that Alice returns to the real world at the end of each episode, and goes back to Wonderland at the beginning of the next episode.
 These transitions between the two worlds are depicted as dream-like, and it usually takes Alice a moment to notice her surroundings have changed.